cdown/sshrc/README.md

     $ foo
     I work with tmux, too

 The -S option will start a separate tmux server.
 You can still safely access the vanilla tmux server with `tmux`.
 Tmux servers can persist for longer than your ssh session, so the above `tmuxrc` function copies your configs to the more permenant /tmp/russelltmuxserver, which won't be deleted when you close your ssh session.
 Starting tmux with the SHELL environment variable set to bashsshrc will take care of loading your configs with each new terminal.
+Setting SHELL back to /bin/bash when you're done is important to prevent quirks due to tmux sessions having a non-default SHELL variable.

 ### Troubleshooting